Nonye2K3/chia/Raspberry-Pi.md

 chia keys add -m [24 words]
 ```

 There is one piece of magic.
 You don't need this magic anymore now that chiavdf comes from a binary wheel on PyPi but we're leaving this here for people trying to build in other environments.
 This environment variable is set so that chiavdf doesn't attempt to compile Timelord components.

 The Pi isn't cut out to be a Timelord and the Timelord requirements are very x86-64 specific currently.

 ```bash
 export BUILD_VDF_CLIENT=N
 ```

 This should work on Pi 3 with 64 bit Ubuntu but has not been tested.
 Please update this if that changes.

-The Raspberry Pi is not cut out to be a Timelord.
-With our switch from AES to Chacha8 it is feasible to plot with the Pi but it's slow.
+It is feasible to plot with the Pi but it's slow.
 Modern desktops and laptops plot in the 0.07 - 0.10 GiB/minute range and the Pi 4 plots at 0.025 GiB/minute.
 [Plotting times for Pi 4](https://github.com/Chia-Network/chia-blockchain/wiki/k-sizes#raspberry-pi-4) and other machines are available.
 Pi makes an excellent node/farmer/harvester however and is an economical machine to run and farm plots made on faster plotting machines and then transferred to it to harvest/farm.

 ## Installing and running the GUI on Ubuntu 20.04 or Raspbian 64 bit